UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Large Home2,000 kWh$161.85

-To run your own math, simply check your most recent electric bill to find your exact kilowatt-hour usage.
+To run your own math, simply check your most recent electric bill or log into your retail provider’s digital portal to find your exact kilowatt-hour usage for the month.
 You can calculate your localized delivery fee by using this straightforward formula:

 Monthly Delivery Charge = Fixed Base Fee + (Variable Delivery Rate × Your Total kWh Usage)

 Keep in mind that these figures represent the delivery portion only.
-State and local taxes, standard fees, and your retail provider’s energy supply charge will be listed as separate line items on your total bill.
+State and local taxes, standard ERCOT administrative fees, and your retail provider’s separate energy supply charge will be listed as distinct line items on your total bill.
+By understanding this calculation, you can better anticipate how a blistering August heatwave will inflate both sides of your electricity statement.

 Understanding What You Can and Cannot Control